DjoserGenomics/djosergenomics.github.io/_posts/2025-07-23-Zebrafish-Variant-Calling-Project.md

 ## 📊 Results

 > Note: These results are purely descriptive and reflect only the four samples I selected for training.
-They're not representative of the full study and aren't meant to support any biological claims — just to help me learn from real data.
+They're not representative of the full study and aren't meant to support any biological claims.
+Just to help me learn from real data.

 ### 1. Total Variants Per Sample